5300 Call Report Basics for Credit Unions

 - What is PCA?

 - What is Risk-based Net Worth (RBNW) and what is it used for?

 - How is RBNW calculated?

 - Planning for the Future

-Kevin Durrance is currently the President/Chief Executive Officer for the $1.6 billion Texans Credit Union.
-Prior to that, Kevin was the Executive Vice President and Chief Financial Officer for the $875 million Georgia Federal Credit Union in Atlanta, Georgia.
+Prior to working for the $1.6 billion Texans Credit Union as the President/Chief Executive Officer, Kevin was the Executive Vice President and Chief Financial Officer for the $875 million Georgia Federal Credit Union in Atlanta, Georgia.
 He joined the credit union movement in 1993 and has over 30 years of experience in all major areas of commercial banks, savings banks, and credit unions.

 Kevin holds an MBA in Finance, an LL.M, and several other degrees from the American Institute of Banking.
 Additionally, Kevin is a former instructor and executive committee member for the American Institute of Banking.
 He is experienced in teaching accounting personnel, CFOs, Senior Management, CEOs, and Credit Union Boards.

 Location and Accommodations

 5410 LBJ Freeway